AFOEK/Genshin-Wiki-RAG-Ollama/ReadMe.md

 --FAISS_MIGRATE=False
 --FAISS_AUDIT=False
 --FAISS_OVERWRITE=False
+--FTS_SYNC=True
+--FTS_INIT=False
+--FTS_REBUILD=False
 --BACKENDS=ollama   #options: ollama, llamacpp, llamma.cpp
 ```
-Where `--DB_CRAWL` it will pull all the data from all datasource and store the embeddings inside Sqlite3, `--DB_AUDIT` it will check if the datasource is properly processed, `--DB_REPAIR` it repair missing embedding chunks or missing active chunks, `--FAISS_MIGRATE` it migrate the embedding vectors from Sqlite3 to FAISS, `--FAISS_AUDIT` it will check if the embedding is properly processed, `--FAISS_OVERWRITE` it will overwrite current FAISS vector database records and `--BACKENDS` it will pick backend type according user input.
+Where `--DB_CRAWL` it will pull all the data from all datasource and store the embeddings inside Sqlite3, `--DB_AUDIT` it will check if the datasource is properly processed, `--DB_REPAIR` it repair missing embedding chunks or missing active chunks, `--FAISS_MIGRATE` it migrate the embedding vectors from Sqlite3 to FAISS, `--FAISS_AUDIT` it will check if the embedding is properly processed, `--FAISS_OVERWRITE` it will overwrite current FAISS vector database records, `--FTS_SYNC` it sync newly added or changed lexical source to `FST5/BM25` records, `--FTS_INIT` it uses for first time clean run assume taht previous run don't has `FTS5`, `--FTS_REBUILD` it force rebuild `FTS5` records and `--BACKENDS` it will pick backend type according user input.

+> [!WARNING]
+Running `--FTS_REBUILD` will take along time, it may or may not require 2-3 days to build it.
+Depends with hardware I/O and CPU clocks.

 ```
 # Crawl + DB Audit
-python3 rag/main.py --DB_CRAWL=True --DB_AUDIT=True --FAISS_MIGRATE=False --FAISS_AUDIT=False --BACKEND=ollama
+python3 rag/main.py --DB_CRAWL=True --DB_AUDIT=True --FAISS_MIGRATE=False --FAISS_AUDIT=False --FTS_SYNC=True --BACKEND=ollama
 ```
 ```
 # Migrate + Audit FAISS